SEO for Contractors in Canada — What It Actually Means

 Local SEO is about showing up when people search for your trade in your area.
 "Plumber near me."
 "Electrician Toronto."
 "Concrete company Calgary."
 These are the searches that lead to phone calls.

-This is the foundation.
-Your website’s pages need to include the words and phrases your customers are actually typing into Google.
+This is the foundation of SEO for contractors.
+Your website's pages need to include the words and phrases your customers are actually typing into Google.

 If you're an HVAC contractor in Edmonton, your pages should include phrases like "HVAC contractor Edmonton," "furnace repair Edmonton," and "air conditioning installation Edmonton."
 Not stuffed in awkwardly — woven naturally into your content.

 Your page titles are especially important.
+Google pays close attention to them.
 A page titled "Our Services" tells Google nothing.
-A page titled "HVAC Installation and Repair in Edmonton" tells Google exactly what you do and where.
+A page titled "HVAC Installation and Repair in Edmonton" tells Google exactly what you do and where you do it.

-Your Google Business Profile (GBP) is the listing that appears in Google’s map results.
+Your Google Business Profile (GBP) is the listing that appears in Google's map results — the box with the map, the star ratings, and the phone numbers.
 For local searches, this is often the first thing customers see.

 A well-optimized GBP includes your correct business name, address, phone number, service area, hours, photos, and reviews.
 It matches the information on your website.
 It's updated regularly.

 Your GBP and your website work together.
-The website provides detailed content for regular search results.
+The website provides detailed content that helps you rank in regular search results.
 The GBP helps you rank in map results.
 You need both.

 Technical SEO obsession.
-Site speed and mobile-friendliness matter.
-But a well-built website handles this automatically.
+Site speed, mobile-friendliness, and clean code matter.
+But you don't need to obsess over technical scores.
+A well-built website handles this automatically.

 Your website has pages with content built around what customers in your area search for.
 Your page titles and meta descriptions match those searches.
-Your Google Business Profile is complete and accurate.
-You’re getting Google reviews regularly.
+Your Google Business Profile is complete, accurate, and matches your website.
+You're getting Google reviews regularly.
 Your site loads fast and works on phones.
+And the information stays current.

 $97/month.
 No contracts.
 SEO foundations included.